TITLE Farm Operations Manager

 Education: A Bachelor’s degree in Agriculture is required; a Master’s degree in Agriculture is preferred.

 Experience: Three years of experience managing livestock or farm and ranch operations is required.
-Experience with low stress livestock handling techniques, management intensive grazing (MIG), farm machinery operation, and working with a livestock operation and performing duties such as fence building and maintenance, livestock vaccination, etc., is required.
+Experience with low stress livestock handling techniques, management intensive grazing (MIG), farm machinery operation, and crop management and harvest is required.
+Experience working with a livestock operation and performing duties such as fence building, maintenance, and livestock vaccination, etc., are required.

 Skills: Effective verbal and written communication skills are required.
 Organizational skills are required.
 Proficiency with Microsoft Office Applications, such as Word and Excel, is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-License: Must have a valid Missouri motor vehicle operator's license.
+License: Must have a valid motor vehicle operator's license.

 Other: The scope of the position requires exposure to and use of chemical compounds for application on trees, crops, and grasses which may be hazardous and cause injury if specific instructions regarding their mixture, application, use and disposal/storage are not properly followed.